PSLmodels/OG-Core/docs/book/content/theory/financial.md

 # Financial Intermediary

 Domestic household wealth $W^d_{t}=B_{t}$ and foreign ownership of domestic assets $W^f_{t}$, both in terms of the numeraire good, are invested in a financial intermediary.
-This intermediary purchases a portfolio of government bonds and private capital in accordance with the domestic and foreign investor demand for these assets and then returns a single portfolio rate of return to all investors.
+This intermediary purchases a portfolio of government bonds and private equity in accordance with the domestic and foreign investor demand for these assets and then returns a single portfolio rate of return to all investors.

 Foreign demand for government bonds is specified in section {ref}`SecMarkClrMktClr_G` of the {ref}`Chap_MarkClr` chapter: